Lukaszpg/buff-hud/README.md

 - Official [D2RLoader PluginSDK](https://github.com/D2RLoader/PluginSDK), release **0.2.x**, plugin ABI **4**.
 - A D2RLoader runtime supporting plugin ABI 4 and the services used by Buff Panel.

-**Compatibility:** Buff Panel 1.0.0's native addresses and byte contracts are qualified only for D2R build **93847**.
+**Compatibility:** Buff Panel 1.0.6's native addresses and byte contracts are qualified only for D2R build **93847**.
 Building successfully does not qualify it for other game builds.
 The plugin is not a universal-build release.

 ### Option A — Build Buff Panel by itself (recommended for distribution)

-1. Extract `buff-panel-1.0.0-source.zip`.
+1. Clone the master branch.
 The project root is `plugins/buff-panel/`, the directory containing `CMakeLists.txt`.
 2. Open **Developer PowerShell for Visual Studio** (x64 environment) and change directory to the extracted project root.
 3. Download the official PluginSDK into `third_party/PluginSDK` beneath that project root: